Shake It Off (Mariah Carey song): Chart performance

 In the United States, "Shake It Off" entered the Billboard Hot 100 at number 66, the week's highest debut.
 In its seventh week on the chart, it reached number two behind Carey's previous single, "We Belong Together," marking the first time a female lead artist occupied the top two positions of the Hot 100.
 "Shake It Off" was at the number two position for an additional five weeks after "We Belong Together" fell from number one (six weeks in total); it was subsequently held off the top spot by Kanye West's "Gold Digger".
 The song stayed within the Hot 100 for 26 weeks, and finished at number fifteen on the Billboard Year-End Chart.
 The single fared well on multiple Billboard component charts, reaching the top spot on the Mainstream Top 40 (Pop Songs) tally, and becoming her second consecutive number-one on the chart following "We Belong Together" as well as her sixth number-one overall.
 It peaked at number two on the Hot R&B/Hip-Hop Songs, and number 27 on the Hot Dance Club Play chart.
-"Shake It Off" was certified Platinum by the Recording Industry Association of America for shipments of over 1,000,000 copies.
+"Shake It Off" was certified 2xPlatinum by the Recording Industry Association of America for shipments of over 2,000,000 copies.

 "Shake It Off" was released throughout Australia and New Zealand as the third single from The Emancipation of Mimi in late 2005.
-In the United Kingdom, it was released as a double A-side along with "Get Your Number," the third single serviced to the United States at the same time.
+In the United Kingdom and other European territories, it was released as a double A-side along with "Get Your Number," the third single serviced to the United States at the same time.
 The single performed well outside the United States, reaching number five and six on the New Zealand Singles Chart and Australian Singles Chart, respectively.
 The single was later certified Gold in Australia by the Australian Recording Industry Association (ARIA), denoting shipments of over 35,000 units.
 On the UK Singles Chart, the song debuted at number nine during the week of October 15, 2005.
 Dropping to number ten the following week, the song lasted a total of eight weeks in the singles chart before making its descent.